Coldcard/firmware/releases/Next-ChangeLog.md

 - New Feature: PushTX: once enabled with a service provider's URL, you can tap the COLDCARD and your phone will open a webpage that transmits your freshly-signed transaction onto the blockchain.
-See `Tools > NFC Push Tx` to enable and select service provider, or your own webpage.
+See `Settings > NFC Push Tx` to enable and select service provider, or your own webpage.
 More at <https://pushtx.org>.
 You can also use this to broadcast on any transaction on the MicroSD card (See `Tools > NFC Tools > Push Transaction`)
 - New Feature: Transaction Output Explorer: allows viewing all output details for